 3. Search for your image on your computer and click Upload Image and Save.

 In the Image Properties, under the Image Info tab, you will notice by default our system will lock the width to height ratio.
 This is nearly always the best choice, since it is the only way to avoid image distortion.
-You will find that an ideal image width is somewhere between 150 and 300 pixels.

 When resizing an image that is used across multiple sections of your website, including emails, it will resize the image in all the places it is present.
 If you would like to have different sizes of the same image in multiple locations you will need to copy the image and rename it with a unique filename.